 The Arrowhead Library System (ALS) was established in 1974 to coordinate the County's public library services.
-Nearby member libraries are located in the City of Beloit and the Village of Clinton.
+A nearby member library is located in the Village of Clinton.
 ALS is a member of the statewide library system, with access to materials from other State library systems.